danfmaia/CodeQuery-API/docs/prompts.md

 ## Agent KT (pending)

 ```
-This chat is getting heavy and slow.
 I want to start a chat with a new CodeQueryGPT agent.
 Write a KT prompt to pass the current context to it.
 ```